An invariance principle for ergodic scale-free random environments: Applications to planar maps and Liouville quantum gravity

 The needed a priori embedding comes from the main result of~\cite{wedges}, which gives a correspondence between pairs of correlated CRT's and LQG surfaces decorated by space-filling Schramm-Loewner evolution (SLE$_\kappa$) curves for $\kappa =16/\gamma^2$.
 In particular, if $\mu$ is an appropriate version of the $\gamma$-LQG measure and $\eta$ is a whole-plane space-filling SLE$_\kappa$ sampled independently from $\mu$ and then parameterized so that it traverses one unit of $\mu$-mass in one unit of time, then~\cite[Theorem 1.9]{wedges} implies that the mated-CRT map is isomorphic to the adjacency graph of unit $\mu$-mass ``cells" $\eta([x-1,x])$ for $x\in\BB Z$.
 Theorem~\ref{thm-general-clt} is used to show that the random walk on this adjacency graph of cells converges to Brownian motion modulo time parameterization, and hence that the a priori embedding is close to the Tutte embedding.
 (It is expected---but not yet proven---that the random walk on this adjacency graph of cells converges uniformly to \emph{Liouville Brownian motion}, the ``quantum" time parameterization of Brownian motion constructed in~\cite{grv-lbm,berestycki-lbm}.)
 We also note that the paper~\cite{gms-harmonic} proves more quantitative versions of many of the estimates in this paper (e.g., for the Dirichlet energy and modulus of continuity of discrete harmonic functions) in the special case of the cell configuration associated with a mated-CRT map.

 Another application of the above approach appears in \cite{gms-poisson-voronoi}, which considers a random planar map whose vertices correspond to the cells of a Poisson-Voronoi tessellation of the Brownian map (or some other Brownian surface, like the Brownian disk), with two vertices considered to be adjacent if the corresponding cells intersect.
 As in~\cite{gms-tutte}, it is proven that the Tutte embeddings of these maps converge to $\sqrt{8/3}$-Liouville quantum gravity in the appropriate sense when the intensity of the Poisson point process tends to $\infty$.
 In this case, the a priori embedding comes from the results of~\cite{lqg-tbm1,lqg-tbm2,lqg-tbm3}, which show that there is a way of embedding of a Brownian surface into the plane under which it is equivalent to $\sqrt{8/3}$-Liouville quantum gravity (but do not give a direct description of this embedding in terms of the Brownian surface).
 We also show that ``Brownian motion on a Brownian surface'' (an object that was previously constructed in a somewhat indirect way) can obtained as the scaling limit of simple random walk on these cells.
+In~\cite{afs-metric-ball}, these results are extended to the case when the Brownian map is replaced by a $\gamma$-LQG surface for general $\gamma \in (0,2)$, viewed as a metric measure space.

 As we discuss in more detail in~\cite{gms-tutte,gms-poisson-voronoi}, there are many additional potential applications of our results in the theory of random planar maps and LQG along these same lines.